jehopark/FoDSxSMU/Day7_lecture_slides.md

 Writing to a File
 =============
-When you write your well parsed data using custom options to a CSV file, don't forget that the information is longer preserved.
+When you write your well parsed data using custom options to a CSV file, don't forget that the information is no longer preserved.

 This means that when you read the CSV file back, you have to specify how to read each column again in your script.